Skip to main content

 Is a critical illness insurance payout taxable in Canada?

-What is the waiting period for critical illness insurance?
+What is a waiting period for critical illness insurance?

 Does critical illness insurance cover pre-existing conditions?